-BrikkApp mission is to help our global audience make the smartest property investment decisions.
+BrikkApp's mission is to help our global audience make the smartest property investment decisions.
 We deliver content that informs and influences the entire spectrum of investment buyers.
 In Berlin, we generated hundreds of leads and had amazing in-depth discussions with senior executives from the fintech industry.

 Our highlight activity for the Disrupt Berlin attendees was organizing a competition related to our product.
-The lucky winner who estimated the closest number of bricks won the BrikkApp Challenge and got awarded an Amazon voucher.
+The lucky winner who guessed the closest number of bricks won the BrikkApp Challenge and got awarded an Amazon voucher.
 We were excited to see the buzz that our challenge created among the crowd.